pedroqueiroz/reflection-playground/README.md

 * Invoking private constructors
 * Invoking private methods

 **The second one**, `com/demo/genie/Main.java` is a funny example on how Reflection API should be used in very dynamic situations.
-In this example, the user inputs a String containg a wish in this format: "I want a ${vehicleColor} ${vehicleClass} from ${vehicleMaker}" and magically the Genie creates this vehicle for you using the Reflection API.
+In this example, the user inputs a String containg a wish in this format: `I want a ${vehicleColor} ${vehicleClass} from ${vehicleMaker}` and magically the Genie creates this vehicle for you using the Reflection API.